Use this SleepFoundation.org link for the most current discount on Snowe pillows

 Sound like a dream come true?
 Keep reading for our full guide to down alternative pillows.
 We’ll delve into more details about their benefits and drawbacks, and provide some advice about the best down alternative pillows currently on the market.

-Our Editor’s Pick is the Snowe Down Alternative Pillow.
-This pillow is sold in a choice of three firmness levels: soft, medium, and firm.
+The Snowe Down Alternative Pillow is sold in a choice of three firmness levels: soft, medium, and firm.
 The soft pillow allows the head to sink in just right for stomach sleepers, while the medium pillow is ideal for the needs of back sleepers.
 Side sleepers should prefer the firm pillow as it keeps the head at a comfortable angle relative to the neck.

 Made in the USA, the pillow has an interior made of 100 percent hypoallergenic microfiber with a cotton sateen cover.
 The cover has a 330 thread count and a slight sheen that makes for a luxurious feel.
 It is also OEKO-TEX certified to be free of harmful substances.